arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 The bias-variance tradeoff is a central problem that always comes up in machine learning.

 Briefly, **variance** is how much your model estimates jump around depending on which data you happen to train them on.
-You want to get variance as low as possible; if you reach a variance of 0, that means your model is totally robust to changes in the randomly sampled data it's trained on.
+You want to get variance as low as possible; if you were to reach a variance of 0 (this doesn't actually happen), that would mean your model was totally robust to changes in the randomly sampled data it was trained on.

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>